What is the Difference between Black, Pyrodex, Triple Seven, and Smokeless Powders?

 Whatever your choice, Pyrodex, Black Mag3, Triple Seven, or smokeless powder (in the Savage 10ML-II only), just let your gun tell you what combination it likes.
 Hopefully, this article has shed a little light on what today's inline muzzleloading propellants are really all about.

 Congratulate yourself!
-If you've hung in there this long with me you've demonstrated far more interest and caring about your sport than most would be bothered with, and I thank you.
+If you've hung in there this long with me you've demonstrated far more interest and caring about your sport than most and I thank you.